By Lauren Muhlheim, Psy.D. and Therese Waterhous, Ph.D.

 - Maintain as consistently as possible the feeding routine established at home.
 Keep a regular structure of meals and snacks.
 This is the number one priority

 - Provide the same supervision for meals as at home

 - Follow through on any consequences that have been established, even if it means “ruining the vacation”

 Try to remember that putting your child’s recovery first and putting off all nonessential travel until your child is weigh restored will go a long way to improving their chances for a full and faster recovery.
 Once they are well, you will be able to better enjoy your vacations.
 Much further on in recovery, travel can be a great opportunity to expose him/her to new foods and increased flexibility.

-Therese S. Waterhous PhD/LD is owner of Willamette Nutrition Source, LLC in Corvallis OR where she does medical nutrition therapy primarily with people diagnosed with eating disorders.
-Her doctoral work was in nutrition biochemistry and during her graduate work she completed a fellowship in pediatric nutrition, working with children with special health care needs.
+Therese S. Waterhous PhD/LD is owner of Willamette Nutrition Source, LLC in Corvallis OR.
+There she provides medical nutrition therapy primarily with people diagnosed with eating disorders.
+Her doctoral work was in nutrition biochemistry.
+During her graduate work Therese completed a fellowship in pediatric nutrition, working with children with special health care needs.
 During that fellowship she had formal training in interdisciplinary team treatment of chronic illness.
-She has training in family based treatment of eating disorders and is often asked to coach families in refeeding, to coordinate outpatient teams or to educate other health professionals about eating disorders.
+She trained in family based treatment of eating disorders.
+Therese frequently coaches families in refeeding and coordinates outpatient teams.
+She also educates other health professionals about eating disorders.
 She recently co-authored the first practice paper for the academy of nutrition and dietetics on nutrition intervention in eating disorders.